Oak Ridge hopes to put itself on the map for North Carolina's Mountains-to-Sea Trail users

 “That first day was one really hot day,” Royal said.

-With the guidance and help of Joel Deaton, a trail crew leader for Western Guilford County, about a dozen volunteers spent three hours marking and cutting small trees through the forest.
-Volunteers met one Saturday a month to rake debris, remove several inches of topsoil and trench down with specialized tools to create a flat trail free of small roots and other obstacles.
+With the guidance and help of Joel Deaton, an MST trail crew leader for Western Guilford County, about a dozen volunteers spent three hours marking and cutting small trees through the forest.
+Volunteers met one Saturday a month to rake debris, remove several inches of top soil and laboriously trench down with specialized tools to create a flat trail free of small roots and other obstacles.

 “We started every workday with some basic training,” Royal said.